rishabh-modi-sigma/weather-app/README.md

 # New project
-This is a new project in local system.
+project this is a new project in local system.